A Materials Science Educational Kit available from the Education & Outreach program of the UC San Diego MRSEC

 What is it?

 A 1-inch silicon wafer containing a nano-sponge array of silicon quantum dots.
-This kit contains a non-toxic sample of silicon quantum dots, which glow with a bright orange color when placed under a small ultraviolet, or "black" light.
+This kit contains a non-toxic sample of silicon quantum dots, which glow with a bright color when placed under a small ultraviolet, or "black" light.
 The kit explains the concept of photoluminescence, through common materials that display photoluminescence (such as a highlighter pen), and it illustrates the synthesis and properties of quantum dots and describes how they can be configured to display all the colors of the rainbow-an enabling feature for their current application in computer displays and televisions.

 How to use it?